-It is described as a discomfort in the front and / or back of the chest with the hips as the lower limit.
-The etiology can be very varied, from cardiac, vascular, infectious, related to the spine, rib, metastasis , carcinoma, lung, pleural, visceral and tissue scars.
+It is described as a discomfort in the front and back of the chest with the hips as the lower limit.
+The etiology can vary from cardiac, vascular, infectious, related to the spine, rib, metastasis, carcinoma, lung, pleural, visceral, and tissue scars.

-Intercostal neuralgia is a painful disorder of the nerves that run between the ribs, and is caused by damage to one of those nerves and / or loss of function of that nerve.
+Intercostal neuralgia is a painful disorder of the nerves that run between the ribs and is caused by damage to one of those nerves and loss of function of that nerve.

 In intercostal neuralgia, severe, sharp, stabbing pain occurs in the area of the intercostal nerve.
 This pain is independent of posture and segmental manipulation.

 Intercostal neuralgia affects the nerves that run between the ribs and is seen in an estimated 3-22 percent of patients referred to pain clinics.
 The prevalence in the general population is around 15 percent.

 Damage to the intercostal nerves can occur due to various diseases and conditions.

 This can lead to sporadic episodes of sharp pain, which often feels like a tearing, sharp, aching, or rodent sensation enveloping the upper chest.
 The pain can be exacerbated by sudden movements, such as laughing or coughing.

 Chest pain is relatively rare and is only seen in an estimated 3-22% of patients referred to pain clinics.
 The prevalence of chest pain in the general population is around 15%.

 Chronic post-thoracotomy and post-thoracoscopy pain have a prevalence of 40%, and half of these cases are neuropathic.
 Intercostal neuralgia is the most common form.

 Causes and risk factors of intercostal neuralgia